ysyk2021/the-power-of-persistence-overcoming-your-weaknesses-and-achieving-success/src/chapter-8-1.md

-# The Importance of Implementing and Communicating Changes Resulting from Persistence

 In this chapter, we will explore the importance of implementing and communicating changes resulting from persistence.
 Persistence is the ability to continue pursuing goals and overcoming obstacles despite setbacks and challenges.
 When we persist, we often encounter changes in ourselves, our circumstances, and our outcomes.
 It is crucial to effectively implement and communicate these changes to fully realize the benefits of our persistence.
 Let's dive into the significance of implementing and communicating changes resulting from persistence.